kameyaw14/crop-disease-backend/readme.md

 9. 🆕 **Real push notification delivery now exists.** Two new endpoints, `PUT /api/notifications/push-token` and `DELETE /api/notifications/push-token`, let the app register and unregister a device's Expo push token against the logged-in user.
 The daily 5:30 AM weather alert cron job now sends an actual push notification (via Expo's push API) to every registered device for a user, in addition to writing the `Notification` row it already created before.
 See section 5.5.
 10. ⚠️ **`GET /api/auth/me` response shape changed.** It now returns a top-level `stats` object alongside `user` (crop count, detection count, total notifications, and unread notification count), and returns a clean `404` if the user record is somehow missing, instead of only ever succeeding or 500ing.
 See section 5.1, update any code that only destructures `user` from this response.
 11. ✅ **The Twi text-to-speech endpoint (`POST /api/tts/generate`) had a real bug fixed.** It was calling a deprecated Ghana NLP endpoint (`/tts/v1/tts`) that could return an HTML/JSON error page instead of audio.
 It now calls the current `/tts/v1/synthesize` operation, and the controller explicitly checks the response `content-type` before trusting it is audio, returning a clean `502` instead of silently sending back a broken audio blob.
 The request/response shape your app already built against is unchanged, only the reliability improved.

+**Newest changes in this version:**

+13. 🆕 **Two new profile-editing endpoints exist: `PUT /api/auth/profile` and `PUT /api/auth/avatar`.** Together these let a user edit their `fullName`/`location` and upload/replace a profile picture after registration, instead of profile fields only ever being set once at sign-up.
+See section 5.1 for both.
+14. 🆕 **`PUT /api/auth/avatar` uploads to Cloudinary, same pattern as `/api/detect`.** It requires `multipart/form-data` with an `image` field (not JSON), automatically crops/resizes to a 400x400 face-focused square, and best-effort deletes the user's previous avatar image from Cloudinary storage (a failed delete never blocks the new upload from succeeding).
-12. There is still no community/social feature in this codebase, this remains scoped work only, see section 8.
+15. There is still no community/social feature in this codebase, this remains scoped work only, see section 8.

 ---